-The work of Marie Denis centers first and foremost on an object and how it may potentially be reinvented.
-Marie Denis' work also focuses on botanical principals.
+The work of Marie Denis centres first and foremost on an object and how it may potentially be reinvented.
+Marie Denis' work also focuses on botanical principles.
 Her installations and sculptures are designed from raw materials and other objects diverted from their typical anchors in culture.
 She likes to circumvent the rules to realize her visions, and her work is a harmony between the universal and the everyday.

 Her work is sculptural: the reigns of Nature are its Ariadne's thread.
 A vegetable path that "kaleidoscopes" the idea of Nature, its beauty and its fragility.

 After studying at Lyon ENBA, Marie Denis completed a residency at Villa Medici in Rome in 1999.